HDRUK/HDRUK_AppliedML/README.md

 ## Welcome

-Welcome to the git repository for the Oxford Big Data Institute's seminar series on Deep Learning !
+Welcome to the git repository for HDRUK Summer School 2019 Course on Deep Learning !

 We'll be posting links to required readings for each week and uploading course slides, notes, and supporting code.